Jamaica station

-Because of its central location on all services (except the Port Washington Branch), it is common for commuters to "change at Jamaica", or switch trains to reach their final destination.
-After the opening of East Side Access in 2023, the southernmost platform at Jamaica has been used primarily by shuttle trains to and from Atlantic Terminal, while through services continue to Long Island City, Penn Station, and Grand Central Madison.
+The station is located at the junction between the LIRR's three main trunk routes, its Main Line, Atlantic Branch, and Montauk Branch.
+Due to this, all LIRR passenger service barring the Port Washington Branch operates through here, with it being common for commuters to "Change at Jamaica" between trains to travel between points on Long Island and the four New York City terminals.

+Starting in or about 2028, the Jamaica station will also serve intercity rail with Amtrak's Northeast Regional to Ronkonoma station.

 History

 Original stations

 Two former stations existed in Jamaica prior to the current one, serving two different railroads.
 The first was the LIRR's original Jamaica Station ("Old Jamaica"), built c.
 1836 as the terminus of the LIRR.
-It was remodeled in 1869 and again in 1872, only to be completely rebuilt between 1882–83 adjacent to and in use concurrently with the original depot.
+It was remodeled in 1869 and again in 1872, only to be completely rebuilt between 1882 and 1883 adjacent to and in use concurrently with the original depot.
 Covered platforms were later installed.
 "Old Jamaica" station at what is now 153rd Street (0.4 mile east of the present station) was razed in 1912 with the grade elimination project, the "Jamaica Improvements".